MAGE Distinguished Student Scholarship

 MAGE Services Network Need-based Scholarships & Financial Aid

-Ten percent of all money that comes in for MAGE Services goes to fund scholarships and provide financial aid for bright, gifted, and advanced students whose family would not otherwise be able to afford our services.
+Ten percent of all money that comes in for MAGE Services goes to fund scholarships and provide financial aid for bright, gifted, and advanced students whose families would not otherwise be able to afford our services.

 This includes payment plans and awards.